Missing USS Fitzgerald sailors found dead

 Multiple investigations expected

-A US defense officials told CNN the Navy will soon announce the first of what is likely to be multiple investigations into the collision.

-The initial Navy investigation will gather facts about what happened, with the 7th Fleet commander eventually deciding what disciplinary action is warranted, the official said.
+Aucoin would not speculate on how the accident occurred, but said there would be multiple investigations into the collision, including one by the Navy's Judge Advocate General and one by the US Coast Guard.

-Other investigations could come from the US Coast Guard and Japanese and Philippine authorities because of where the accident took place and the Philippine registry of the container ship.
+Other investigations could come from the Japanese and Philippine authorities because of where the accident took place and the Philippine registry of the container ship.

-The Fitzgerald is an Arleigh Burke-class guided-missile destroyer with a crew of approximately 330 sailors.
+The Fitzgerald is an Arleigh Burke-class guided-missile destroyer commissioned in 1995.
 The vessel is 505 feet long.

-It completed $21 million in upgrades and repairs in February and is forward-deployed to Yokosuka, supporting security and stability in the Indo-Asia-Pacific region, the service said.
+It normally carries a crew of about 330 sailors and is homeported in Yokosuka.

+Despite the significant damage to the destroyer, Aucoin said he expected it would rejoin the fleet.

+"The ship is salvageable," he said.
+"It will take months, hopefully under a year" for repairs.

 No one hurt on merchant ship